 Peter has considerable professional experience of the finance sector with many years as an investigator in fraud and compliance.
 He has oversight of church finances at St Wilfrid’s Church and sits on the Parochial Church Council there.
 He is keen to monitor the financial structure of the school and the data underpinning the measurement of progress, particularly in view of its soon to be status as a member of a multi academy trust.
 He is also passionate about the strong distinctive Christian ethos at Emmanuel and to help develop the growing partnership between the local church and the school.

-Elizabeth Dunford – Appointed by the Area Dean of West Bingham
+Elizabeth Dunford – Nominated by Area Dean of West Bingham

 Elizabeth has worked in schools for the whole of her life and believes passionately that everyone should have access to a good education.
 She qualified as a Maths teacher and then progressed into middle management, taking on the role as Head of Year supporting the pastoral care of students and helping them to be ambitious about their academic progress.